Programming-Notes-all-languages/C-Notes/Pointers/Readme.md

   <li>
     <a>An example of pointer assignment is the following:<br />
     int i, j, *p, *q;<br />
-    The statement p = &i; is pointer assignment as p now points to the memory address that i is stored in<br />
+    The statement p = &i; is a pointer assignment as p now points to the memory address that i is stored in<br />
     q = p;<br />
     Now, q is a pointer that points to the same memory address as p. q and p are pointers to i.
 Any alterations to either one of these three variables will be reflected in *p, *q, and i</a>
   </li>